KLOX

 KLOX is a Christian radio station licensed to Creston, Iowa, broadcasting on 90.9 MHz FM.
 KLOX had a construction permit to upgrade its license to C2 class and increase its effective radiated power to 45,000 watts, which would have given it coverage in the Des Moines metropolitan area.
-The station is owned by Florida Public Radio, Inc. and rebroadcasts KSKB 99.1 in Brooklyn, Iowa.
+The station is owned by St. Gabriel Communications. and rebroadcasts KSKB 99.1 in Brooklyn, Iowa.